-Other State Incentive Programs- through the Wisconsin Department of Commerce
+Other State Incentive Programs - Wisconsin Economic Development Corporation

-- Early Planning Grant (EPG) Programs grants to aid individual entrepreneurs and small businesses throughout Wisconsin obtain the professional services necessary to evaluate the feasibility of a proposed start up or expansion. - Industrial Revenue Bonds (IRB) A means of financing the construction and equipping of manufacturing plants and a limited number of non-manufacturing facilities. - State Income Tax Credits for job creation and also angel investment funds (see Glossary).
+- Early Planning Grant (EPG) Programs Grants to aid individual entrepreneurs and small businesses throughout Wisconsin in obtaining the professional services necessary to evaluate the feasibility of a proposed start up or expansion. - Industrial Revenue Bonds (IRB) A means of financing the construction and equipping of manufacturing plants and a limited number of non-manufacturing facilities. - State Income Tax Credits for job creation and also angel investment funds (see Glossary).